A Survey on Recent Advances in Conversational Data Generation: Open Domain Conversational Data Generation

+The primary goal of this step is to transform a conversation seed into a complete conversation.
+Thus, the input for this component consists of conversation seeds generated by the previous component, and its output is synthetically generated conversations.
 For ODD systems, the primary method for generating a conversation involves prompting an LLM with a conversation seed to generate a multi-turn conversation at once.
 This approach is referred to as \emph{One Go} in this paper.
 Some studies, however, employ a \emph{Turn by Turn} generation approach, where the conversation is constructed sequentially, one turn at a time.
 We will discuss the reasons why the turn-by-turn method is used.